shirsendu849/weather-data-pipeline/README.md

 ## Overview

-This project creates an end-to-end data pipeline that extracts, transforms, and loads weather data using AWS services.
-The pipeline is orchestrated using Apache Airflow and automates the entire process, from data extraction to loading the data into Snowflake.
+In this project, we will build an end-to-end data pipeline using **AWS** services and orchestrate it with **Airflow**.
+We will extract one year of historical weather data from the free website [Open Meteo](https://open-meteo.com/en/docs/historical-weather-api), perform transformations, and load it into a Snowflake table.
+The entire process will be fully automated.

+## Prerequisities
+- AWS Free Tier Account
+- Airflow Setup on AWS EC2 (Refer to this [GitHub repo](https://github.com/shirsendu849/airflow_setup_repo) for installation)
+- Snowflake Trial Account

 ## Tools and Technologies
 - **Python**
 - **SQL**
 - **Apache Airflow**